jimmysmits/CloudNotes/Terraform.md

 -   The tfvarsfile, if present. `terraform.tfvars`
 -   Environment variables

-Note: there is no mention of .tf file declaration in there, this is because variables declared in .tf files are concatenated into a single entity consisting of your variables.tf your main.tf and your output.tf files before being processed by Terraform.
+🗒️: there is no mention of .tf file declaration in there, this is because variables declared in .tf files are concatenated into a single entity consisting of your variables.tf your main.tf and your output.tf files before being processed by Terraform.
 Hence this declaration have highest precedence in order of application.

-#### VERSIONING
+#### Versioning

 The `required_version` setting can be used to constrain which versions of the Terraform CLI can be used with your configuration.
 If the running version of Terraform doesn't match the constraints specified, Terraform will produce an error and exit without taking any further actions.